-I have 20 years experience working in private practice and am registered with the United Kingdom Council for Psychotherapy (UKCP), the leading national body for the accreditation of psychotherapists.
+I have over 20 years experience working in private practice and am registered with the United Kingdom Council for Psychotherapy (UKCP), the leading national body for the accreditation of psychotherapists.
 I use an integrative approach drawing on humanistic, psychodynamic and body-centred therapies.
-I offer relational psychotherapy, body-inclusive psychotherapy, trauma therapy and couples therapy (for more details, see section below 'Any further information').
+I offer relational psychotherapy, body-inclusive psychotherapy, trauma therapy and couples therapy (for more details, see section below 'Further Information').

 Training, qualifications & experience